 The trucking industry has experienced a recent shift with another trucking company acquisition.
-In an $83 million transaction, the Chattanooga, Tennessee trucking company Covenant Transportation Group purchased Landair Holdings.
-Landair includes Landair Transport and Landair Logistics, which adds a whole new fleet to the team at Covenant Transportation.
-As a truck driver searching for trucking jobs, now is a great time to look at Covenant Transportation and Landair as a prospective employer.
+In an $83 million transaction, the Chattanooga, Tennessee trucking company Covenant Transport Group purchased Landair Holdings.
+Landair includes Landair Transport and Landair Logistics, which adds a whole new fleet to the team at Covenant Transport.
+Now is a great time to look at Landair and Covenant Transport jobs.
 Here is everything you want to know about the Covenant Transport and Landair Transport acquisition and how it will affect these two Tennessee carriers.

 About Landair Holdings